Frequently Asked Questions

 Donations at community fixing events are not payments for the support around the repair - this is given freely.
 However donating helps us to provide more future fixes!

-Cash donations should be put into the tupperware box in the COSHH safe and logged in the 'money in' sheet of Camden Fixometer spreadsheet (link needed).
+Cash donations should be taken by the session host and logged in the petty cash spreadsheet .
 It's important for donors to see that the money is logged and deposited.
-Note: the orange 'Grafitti Toaster' is lined up as our donation tin, and needs someone to take the conversation of it on as a project
+Note: the orange 'Grafitti Toaster' is lined up as our donation tin, and needs someone to take the conversation of it on as a project.

 Onward donations of items repaired and renovated at Fixing Factory